plorcupine/latex-fontawesome/README.md

 Bindings for [FontAwesome](http://fortawesome.github.io/Font-Awesome/) icons to be used in XeLaTeX.

 The current version of FontAwesome icons used is 4.0.3.
+See [this](http://www.ctan.org/tex-archive/fonts/fontawesome) for an older version (using FontAwesome version 3.1.1) with better documentation, examples, and for more information.

 How to Use
 ----------